Government to provide Rs. 5,000 allowance from June 02 | ONLANKA News - Sri Lanka

 Posted in Local News

-The government has decided to pay the Rs.
-5,000 allowance from June 02, according to State Minister Shehan Semasinghe.
+The government has decided to grant the Rs.5,000 allowance from June 02 to low-income families, State Minister Shehan Semasinghe said.

 He stated that the allowance will be provided to Samurdhi beneficiaries, persons who are already receiving government allowances, low-income earners and those who have lost their income due to the COVID-19 pandemic.